Star Trek

 Star Trek is noted for its cultural influence beyond works of science fiction.
 The franchise is also notable for its progressive stances on civil rights.
-The Original Series included one of the first multiracial casts on US television.
+The Original Series included one of the first multiracial casts on American television.

 Conception and setting

 As early as 1964, Gene Roddenberry drafted a proposal for the science fiction series that would become Star Trek.
 Although he publicly marketed it as a Western in outer space—a so-called "Wagon Train to the stars"—he privately told friends that he was modeling it on Jonathan Swift's Gulliver's Travels, intending each episode to act on two levels: as a suspenseful adventure story and as a morality tale.